 Music app providers focus on providing additional content and perks for youth to stay on one platform by tapping into Gen Z consumers’ desire to connect not only digitally, but also physically, by offering features that recommend local concerts to users based upon their music preferences.
 Spotify’s partnership with Songkick and Pandora’s acquisition of Ticketfly provide additional evidence of how important analog experiences remain in today’s digital age.

-Get phygital with Gen Z
+Get phygital with your Gen Z marketing

 To Gen Z, physical and digital aren’t separate — they work together.
 Brands that can seamlessly bridge the physical and digital divide with truly phygital solutions that incentivize Gen Zers to shop will receive all the “likes” and “hearts” they can possibly handle.